Briefing

 - Protocol Targeted ∞ UXLINK

-- Attack Vector ∞ DelegateCall Vulnerability in Multi-signature Wallet
+- Attack Vector ∞ DelegateCall Vulnerability in Multi-Signature Wallet

-- Affected Asset ∞ UXLINK Token
+- Affected Asset ∞ UXLINK token, stablecoins, WBTC, ETH, USDC

-- Blockchain ∞ Ethereum
+- Blockchain Affected ∞ Ethereum (new contract deployment)

 Outlook